 Chicago hotel rates are as temperamental as the city's climate.
-And just as snow in April and 70-degree weather in November are not uncommon, it is widely accepted that a hotel's room rates may drop $50 to $100 overnight—and rise again the next day.
+And just as snow in April and balmy weather in November are not uncommon, it is widely accepted that a hotel's room rates may drop $50 to $100 overnight—and rise again the next day.
 It all depends on the season and what festivals, conferences, and other events are happening around town.
 Even so, it's wise to shop around.
+Focus

 Top-tier hotels have no problem filling their rooms: in some cases, this has little to do with amenities.
-Instead, their vibrant bar scenes are the draw, as is the case at the W Chicago Lakeshore, W Chicago–City Center, theWit, and the James Hotel.
-Rooms at these hot spots usually don't go for less than $250, but the "it" factor is huge, with attractive crowds queuing at the bar and lounging in the restaurants.
-That said, the roughly 1,500 new hotel rooms that came on the scene in 2013 may help lower prices and increase quality, though it's too early to tell for sure.
+Instead, their vibrant bar scenes are the draw, as is the case at the W Chicago–Lakeshore, W Chicago–City Center, the Wit, and the James Hotel.
+Rooms at these hot spots usually don't go for less than $250, but the "it" factor is huge.
+That said, between 2013 and 2015 the city saw a building boom that introduced some 2,700 new hotel rooms; the added competition may help lower prices and increase overall quality.